silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

   * Change the name to "Studio"
   * Change the "Script parameters" to ```cms runserver --settings=devstack 0.0.0.0:8001```
   * Click "OK" to save the new configuration
-* If you have XQuartz installed, you can test the server directly by going logging in as edxapp and type ```firefox```.

 ### Testing your changes